YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Two minutes, four minutes, six minutes, eight minutes… The second hand had just signalled the end of nine minutes when Nando dashed into the tent, flushed with the exertion of running to the pharmacy and back.
 Samara noticed that he had not been burnt or scarred in any way.
 The ghawa had not harmed him.

 ‘Here!’ he said breathlessly, passing a bottle to the princess.
 ‘That’s the medicine.
 Give it to Raja at once.’

 Raja had his eyes closed, mouth open and was moaning even more than before.
 There were just fifty seconds to go from the time Samara had the medicine in her hands.
 It took ten seconds for Samara to make Raja sit upright, another five seconds to place the tablet on his tongue, another ten seconds for her to pour water down his throat.
 Then she had to make very sure that he had indeed swallowed the medicine and that it was not stuck somewhere in his gullet.
 Samara made Raja drink some more water and thumped him a few times on his back, just as the second hand drew close to finishing the tenth minute.

-‘Now we just have to wait and see,’ said Abdul who had been in similar situations many times before.
-‘Usually within fifteen seconds the body temperature starts to fall, but during this time it’s important to keep Raja warm, otherwise he might collapse from too sudden a drop in temperature.
+‘Now we just have to wait and see,’ said Nando who had been in similar situations many times before.
+‘Usually within fifteen seconds the body temperature starts to fall, but during this time it’s important to keep Raja warm, otherwise he might collapse from too sudden a fall in temperature.
 Do you have any warm clothes?’

 ‘No, I don’t have any,’ said Samara, and turned to Barado for confirmation.